5 ways music can improve your English

 I've always enjoyed music.
 It has always been an important part of my life.
 Consequently, it came natural for me to use songs to learn German, Spanish and Italian.
 What I didn't realize was that scientific researchers have evidence that shows music improves memory, reduces stress, improves the quality of sleep, and helps us stay healthy.

 So, now, I have excellent reasons to sing Nena's "99 Luftballons" under the shower. 😉

 If you don't use music to learn a language, here are five reasons you should consider adding learning song lyrics to your day and remember, you must sing them out loud. ;-)

 Have you ever heard a song that you may not have liked, but it stuck in your head for an extended period of time?
 I certainly have.
 That's because music is sticky.
 A simple upbeat melody or catchy repetitive lyric will help your brain create new synapses and associate meaning and feelings to a specific English colloquium, expression, or word.

 Singing along with your favorite English songs will help you learn how to pronounce English words accurately and will also help improve your intonation and fluency.
 You will learn more about the rhythm of sentences and how to link your words together when you speak.
 Pronunciation is physical, so remember to sing the song out loud.
 You don't need to learn the whole song at once, but if you learn parts of the song in small chunks, it allows you to hone into specific sounds, one verse at a time.

 #3 Music helps you learn new vocabulary

-Listening to music will help you to learn new vocabulary.
-You are also more likely to remember new words and expressions because you'll use them in a specific context.
-Hearing a language spoken in songs helps learners to recognize how expressions, intonation and form are used, from employing poetic devices to understanding an informal style that you can't learn in the classroom.
+Listening to music will help you learn new vocabulary.
+You are more likely to remember new words and expressions because you'll use them in a specific context.
+Hearing a language spoken in songs will help you recognize how expressions, intonation and form are used, from employing poetic devices to understanding an informal style that you can't learn in the classroom.